jiangtt18/KiwiCo/README.md

 # Description

-Connect Four is a two-player connection game in which the players first choose a color and then take turns dropping one colored disc from the top into a seven-column, six-row vertically suspended grid.
+Connect Four is a two-player connection game in which the human players and computer player take turns dropping one colored disc from the top into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the next available space within the column.

 # Technologies